Close

 It is now well established that pollutant emissions are a major problem for the climate and our health.
 For the past two decades, level 2 satellite products (instantaneous products acquired during a single satellite pass) have been used to try and extract information on the concentration of pollutants at the surface.
 But the complex links between the data measured by the satellite from its orbit and the concentration of pollutants at the surface make these methods difficult to generalize.
 To take account of this complexity, numerical models such as CHIMERE (transport chemistry) and MOCAGE (large-scale atmospheric chemistry) used in the Prév'Air and CAMS platforms can simulate the atmosphere, the physico-chemistry and the transport of gaseous pollutants and fine particles, but they require significant computing resources, which makes them difficult to access.

 To overcome these various difficulties, our innovative idea involves tackling the complexity of the physico-chemical model using a statistical approach based on artificial intelligence (surrogate model) coupled with satellite data.
-The added value of this solution is to offer continuous monitoring of air quality on a large scale, including areas with little or no in-situ sensor coverage, using satellite products from a wide variety of sensors (geostationary and polar orbiting).
+The added value of this solution is to offer continuous monitoring of air quality on a large scale, including areas with little in-situ sensor coverage.

 Among the different types of pollutants, we propose to characterize and monitor PM10 concentrations at the surface, in order to respond to the feedback loop initiated by climate change: